gwdg/libocci-javascript/README.md

 The general functionality depends on the JSON-Rendering.
 So far you can get all the instances of your OCCI-Server and all the details about a resource.
-Support POST-commands is in development.
+Support of POST-commands is in development.